ahron1/airbyte_docs/drafts/postgres_data_analysis/data_analysis_postgres_1.md

 Note that percentages of unemployed and employed people do not add up to 100%.
 The difference is attributed to people who have quit looking for work, are not looking for work, are unable to work, or otherwise are not in the labor force.

-## Data Analysis

-This section shows ways to do an exploratory analysis of the data itself - this helps in getting a "feel" of the data before digging deeper.
+Take a look at the form of the data:

+    SELECT * FROM mv_cancer_data LIMIT 2;

+### Aggregate Functions

 Functions used in this section, such as `sum` or `avg` (average), compute their output based on the value of multiple rows.
 Such functions are called *aggregate functions*.
 Aggregate functions do their computation over the rows that match the conditions in the `WHERE` clause.
 In the absence of a `WHERE` clause, the function is applied over all the rows.

-Note that the queries in this section are based on the materialized view, `mv_cancer_data`, which contains the preprocessed dataset.

-### Count the Number of Rows
+#### Count the Number of Rows

     SELECT count(*) FROM mv_cancer_data ;